About Degree Works

 What are some helpful hints for reviewing my degree audit?

-- The Legend at the left side of the degree audit explains the symbols used in the audit.
+- The Legend at the bottom of the degree audit explains the symbols used in the audit.

-- The Degree Progress Bars under the Student View Header block shows progress towards degree based on an estimate of the total average of courses and credits required for a degree.
+- The Degree Progress Circles under the Student View Header block shows progress towards degree based on an estimate of the total average of courses and credits required for a degree.

 - The Degree Block is a summary and list of requirements needed to complete a degree.

-- Checkboxes in the blocks indicate whether a course is complete, in-progress, or still needed.
+- Checkboxes in the audit indicate whether a course is complete, in-progress, or still needed.

-- Green checkboxes and a white background indicate a requirement is satisfied.
+- Green circles with a checkmark indicate a requirement is satisfied.

-- Blue checkboxes and blue shading marked with a “~” indicate a requirement is in the process of being satisfied.
+- Blue half-filled circles indicate a requirement is in the process of being satisfied.

-- Open checkboxes with a red border and tan shading indicate a requirement that is still needed.
+- Red circles indicate a requirement is still needed.

 What does it mean if classes are listed under the Non Required, Insufficient or In-progress Blocks?